 For tuition purposes, proof of residence must be submitted by all students enrolling at Morton College each semester.
 This can take the form of either a valid driver's license, current voters' registration card, current bank statement, utility bill or State of Illinois photo ID card.
 District residency does not apply to international students on visas.
 Students changing their residence during a semester are required to report their new address to the Office of Admissions and Records.
+Students may update their residency at any time, however, a change in residency less than 30 days prior to the start of the term and once the term has begun, will not be reflected in the current terms tuition rate.
 Classification for admission and tuition will be made according to the regulations listed on the following pages.